sww1235/connection-diagram-manager/file-format.md

 [WireViz](https://github.com/formatc1702/WireViz) and the good parts of AutoCAD Electrical).

+> [!NOTE]
+> - Placeholder text in the file format descriptions below are indicated
+> with `"PLACEHOLDER"`.
+> - Placeholder `Rationa64` values are indicated with `[0, 0]` which is a value
+> that cannot be represented by a `Rationa64`
+> - All other placeholder values are indicated with end of
+> line comment when possible.

 Files must only contain library definitions or project design data as specified below.